 An actual resemblance of Metal Gear game with an actual story that takes place in between Metal Gear Solid and Metal Gear Solid: 2 Sons of Liberty, it isn't as bad as you'd think, but it's not good either because of the control limitations.
 So far, mobile games and the stealth heavy gameplay of MGS haven't found common ground.

-Not the Best Metal Gear Solid
+Not the Best In the Metal Gear Franchise

 After the success of the original Metal Gear, Nintendo and Konami wanted a sequel, fast.
 Unfortunately, because of this quick turnaround, Snake's Revenge wasn't created by Hideo Kojima (who developed a sequel seen later down on this list) and was only released in North America.
 Obviously the quality was hindered, and the gameplay style was changed.
 Snake's Revenge made a large departure from the previous game with new side-scrolling sections in a more traditional platformer style in lieu of the top-down view that makes the stealth aspects of the game, and series for that matter, so effective.
 Overall it's not a bad game (by overall industry standards), but it's not good either, especially standing out (for the wrong reasons) among such a prestigious series of games